Tens of thousands march in Baghdad to mourn Soleimani, others killed in U.S. air strike

 The U.S. Embassy in Baghdad urged American citizens to leave Iraq following the strike at Baghdad airport that killed Soleimani.
 Dozens of American employees of foreign oil companies left the southern Iraqi city of Basra on Friday.

+The United States and its allies have suspended training of Iraqi forces due to the increased threat, the German military said in a letter seen by Reuters late on Friday.

-Soleimani, a 62-year-old general, was Tehran's most prominent military commander and - as head of the Quds Force, the foreign arm of the Revolutionary Guards - the architect of Iran's spreading influence in the Middle East.
+Soleimani, a 62-year-old general, was Tehran's pre-eminent military commander and - as head of the Quds Force, the foreign arm of the Revolutionary Guards - the architect of Iran's spreading influence in the Middle East.

 Muhandis was the deputy commander of Iraq's Popular Mobilisation Forces (PMF) umbrella body of paramilitary groups.

-An elaborate, PMF-organised procession to mourn Soleimani, Muhandis and other Iraqis killed in the U.S. strike began in Baghdad's heavily fortified Green Zone.
+An elaborate, PMF-organised procession carrying the bodies of Soleimani, Muhandis and other Iraqis killed in the U.S. strike took place in Baghdad's heavily fortified Green Zone.

 Prime Minister Adel Abdul Mahdi and Iraqi militia commander Hadi al-Amiri, a close Iran ally and the top candidate to succeed Muhandis, attended.

-The procession was due to proceed by car to the Shi'ite holy city of Kerbala and end in Najaf, another sacred Shi'ite city where Muhandis and others will be laid to rest.
+Mourners later brought the bodies by car to the Shi'ite holy city of Kerbala south of Baghdad.
+The procession was to end in Najaf, another sacred Shi'ite city where Muhandis and the other Iraqis will be laid to rest.

+Soleimani's body will be transferred on Saturday to the southwestern Iranian province of Khuzestan that borders Iraq.
+On Sunday it will be taken to the Shi'ite holy city of Mashhad in Iran's northeast and from there to Tehran and his hometown Kerman in the southeast for burial on Tuesday, state media said.

+Trump said on Friday Soleimani had been plotting what he called imminent and sinister attacks on American diplomats and military personnel.
+Democratic critics of the Republican president said Trump's order was reckless and that he had raised the risk of more violence in a dangerous region.

 The U.S. strike followed a sharp increase in U.S.-Iranian hostilities in Iraq since last week when pro-Iranian militia attacked the U.S. Embassy in Baghdad following a deadly U.S. air raid on the Kataib Hezbollah militia, founded by Muhandis.